 With a generous capacity of 1.7L, this kettle will provide enough teas, coffee and hot chocolates to go around the household.
 Reviewers love how quickly it reaches temperature so you won't be waiting long for a brew, either.

-And if there isn't enough water left in the tank after releases some steam, this kettle will automatically turn itself off to protect the elements.
+And if there isn't enough water left in the tank after, this kettle will automatically turn itself off to protect the elements.

 This kettle is cordless, but the base isn't, so it's easy to lift it and wipe away any residue.
 It also has a removable and washable limescale filter so the aqua is always clean and pure.